Turin Castle Ireland Medieval Castle Accommodation & Modern Luxury

 Turin Castle near Ballinrobe in County Mayo Ireland is a Medieval castle standing sentinel in the picturesque countryside.
-It is the perfect location for intimate weddings and family celebrations and can accommodate up to 25 people in the great hall.
+This medieval castle accommodation with modern luxury is the perfect location for intimate weddings and family celebrations and can accommodate up to 25 people in the great hall.
 The castle can sleep up to 12 people.

 Turin Castle is situated in the ancient barony of Kilmaine surrounded by 16 acres of rich walled pasture land.